denis-tmo/interview/README.md

     2. circular.py: create a circular queue using dictionaries
     3. password.py: validate a user password to register, each password is a sequence of comma separated password read from the file data\password.txt

-The unitest is in tests.py which simply test one password.
+The unitest are in tests.py.